Cambodia: Save Koh Kong Island!

 Mother Nature Cambodia activists want the Ministry of the Environment to declare the entire island of Koh Kong a national park so that it can be legally protected and fully preserved.
 The environmentalists are firmly opposed to any development that could have negative effects on the island, and if development is required, only sustainable and environmentally friendly options should be considered, such as promoting it as an eco-tourism area.

 Environmentalists in danger

 Anyone who publicly campaigns for nature conservation and human rights in Cambodia faces repression, intimidation and the threat of jail.
-The activists of Mother Nature (MN) have experienced this for years:
+The activists of Mother Nature Cambodia (MNC) have experienced this for years:

-- On September 3, 2020, MN campaigner Thun Ratha and his colleagues Long Kunthea and Phuong Keorasmey were arrested in Phnom Penh for organizing a peaceful march to the Prime Minister’s residence to draw attention to the filling-in of Boeung Tamoke Lake for a military base.
+- On September 3, 2020, MNC campaigner Thun Ratha and his colleagues Long Kunthea and Phuong Keorasmey were arrested in Phnom Penh for organizing a peaceful march to the Prime Minister’s residence to draw attention to the filling-in of Boeung Tamoke Lake for a military base.
 300 families rely on the lake for their livelihoods.
 The activists were charged with “incitement to commit a felony or to disturb social security”.
-The three environmentalists, who are also the organizers of the Save Koh Kong campaign, remain in jail.

-- On June 1,2020, 18 MN activists and young people set out on a five-day bicycle ride from Koh Kong to the capital Phnom Penh to deliver a petition to the government.
+- On June 1,2020, 18 MNC activists and young people set out on a five-day bicycle ride from Koh Kong Island to the capital Phnom Penh to deliver a petition to the government.
 Already on the second day, they were stopped by provincial officials who confiscated their bikes.

 These are just three of the most recent examples of how environmentalists and human rights activists are silenced in Cambodia.
 Rainforest Rescue has supported Mother Nature from the outset: